-This period is only one month, hence costs for health insurance will be covered from the second month.
-Moreover, people with compulsory public insurance don’t have to pay even for this month, only employees with voluntarily public insurance will be responsible for the policy.
+This period is only one month hence costs for health insurance will be covered from the second month.
+Moreover, people with compulsory public insurance don’t have to pay even for this month; only employees with voluntary public insurance will be responsible for the policy.

 Only employees with an annual income of over 64,350 EUR can select between compulsory or voluntary public insurance.
-Everyone with income under this amount has compulsory coverage.
+Everyone with income under this amount has mandatory coverage.

 * You have paid social contributions in the country for at least 12 months in the last 30 months.

-What should a person with income or an employee know when choosing between public and private provider?
+What should a person with income or an employee know when choosing between public and private providers?

 - The monthly cost of public health insurance will depend on your income (14,6% of it).

 As we mentioned, everyone must have insurance.
-In fact, even tourists coming on a tourist visa need to have health insurance in Germany.
+In fact, even tourists on a tourist visa need health insurance in Germany.

 The coverage of the policy you choose must be at least 30,000 EUR.
 Usually, a person without any occupation can opt for private insurance.
-Statutory insurance is simply not available for them, since you need to prove the legit reason for staying in Germany.
+Statutory insurance is simply unavailable for them since you need to prove a legitimate reason for staying in Germany.

-Citizens of other EU/EEA countries and Switzerland with valid insurance in their country are eligible for access to German health care on a temporary basis.
+Citizens or residents of other EU/EEA countries and Switzerland with valid insurance in their country are eligible for access to German health care on a temporary basis.

-Private health insurance is available to the wider range of people than a public one.
-It’s especially preferable among foreign students.
+Private health insurance is available to a broader range of people than a public one.
+It’s especially preferable among international students.

-Who can sign for private insurance in Germany?
+Who can sign up for private insurance in Germany?

 - Job Seekers